rexrainbow/phaser3-rex-notes/docs/docs/ui-gridtable.md

         - `'drag'` : Control slider by dragging thumb game object.
 Default setting.
         - `'click'` : Control slider by touching track game object.
         - `'none'` : Disable sider controlling.
+    - Set to `false` to ignore slider.
 - `scroller` : Configuration of scroller behavior.
     - `scroller.slidingDeceleration` : Deceleration of slow down when dragging released.
         - Set `false` to disable it.
     - `scroller.backDeceleration` : Deceleration of pull back when out of bounds.
         - Set `false` to disable it.
+    - Set to `false` to ignore scroller.
 - `createCellContainerCallback` : Callback to return a container object of each visible cell.
     - Properties of `cell` parameter
         - `cell.scene` : Scene of this grid table object.